-Most Medicare Prescription Drug Plans charge a monthly fee that varies by plan.
-You pay this in addition to the Medicare Part B
+Most drug plans charge a monthly fee that varies by plan.
+You pay this in addition to the Part B premium .
+If you're in a Medicare Advantage Plan (Part C) or Medicare Cost Plan with drug coverage, the monthly premium may include an amount for drug coverage.

 Get your premium automatically deducted

 Contact your plan (not Social Security or the Railroad Retirement Board (RRB)) if you want your premium deducted from your monthly Social Security or RRB payment (called "premium withholding").
 If you want to stop premium deductions and get billed directly, contact your plan.

 Your plan will tell you when premium withholding is set up or if there are any problems.
 It may take up to 3 months to start.

 If you don’t start having premiums withheld from your Social Security payment until 1 -2 months after you joined a drug plan, you’ll get a bill for those months from your drug plan.
 You’ll need to pay this bill directly to your drug plan.